 However, it requires quite a bit of time and some experience in DIY to get an acceptable result.
 That’s why it’s not for everyone.

 Also, you want to make sure the door can be opened from the inside even if the lock fails.

 To be honest, I rarely install electromagnetic locks but I didn’t want to leave them off the list as I think they can be a great way to lock a door without a key (both from the outside and the inside).

 + 1: How to Lock a Bedroom Sliding Door From the Outside

 If your bedroom door is a sliding door, this section is for you.

 Unfortunately, there aren’t many options if you want to lock a sliding door from the outside.

 The method that works best for me is to use a keyed sliding door lock, such as this one.

-While sometimes you can convert your existing mortise lock to work with a key and certain handles will let you add a key cylinder, in most cases, you’ll need to install a new lockset.
+While sometimes you can convert your existing mortise lock to work with a key and certain handles will let you add a key cylinder (here’s what a cylinder is exactly), in most cases, you’ll need to install a new lockset.